Co-written and first recorded (as a demo) by Barry Mann (1961).

 Also recorded by Nick Lowe (1977).

 From the wiki: “‘Sealed with a Kiss’ is a song written by Peter Udell and Gary Geld.
-It was first recorded by The Four Voices in 1960 as a single, but their recording was not a hit.
+It was first recorded by The Four Voices in 1960 as a single.
+It peaked ‘Bubbling Under’ the Billboard Hot 100, at #109.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.